Chuo-ku Tourism Association Official Blog

 >>About this blog

-At the "pine decoration" that celebrates the New Year, "how to cut bamboo" is cut diagonally, cut flat on the nodes, and decorate bamboo bamboo grass with pine, It's different at each shop.
+In the `` pine decoration '' celebrating the New Year's Day, `` how to cut bamboo '' is cut diagonally, cut flatly on the knot, and bamboo bamboo grass is decorated with pine, It's different at each shop.

-When I introduced this year's "Nihonbashi Seven Lucky Gods Tour", a few customers asked me a question.
+When we introduced this year's "Nihonbashi Seven Lucky Gods Tour", some customers asked questions.

-It seems that Kadomatsu varies from region to region.
+It seems that Kadomatsu is different from region to region.

-First of all, as for the cut, it seems that it has been cut sideways since ancient times, but since the Warring States period, it has been cut diagonally especially in samurai.
-It seems that this is called "Sogi".
+First of all, it is said that it has been cut sideways since ancient times, but since the Warring States period, especially in samurai, it has started to cut diagonally.
+This is called "sagi."

-In places where the tradition of Kyoto is valued, bamboo still does not cut diagonally.
+In places that value the tradition of Kyoto, bamboo is still not cut diagonally.
 So, in Kyoto, there are a lot of "sunto".

-In addition to these two basic cutting methods, recently, the top of the bamboo is cut sideways and used a bamboo node to leave the shape of the mouth, so that it is not dangerous.
+In addition to these basic two ways of cutting, recently, there are things that make the upper part of the bamboo cut sideways and smile while leaving the shape of the mouth using the bamboo nodes so that it is not dangerous.

-This time, I photographed the pine decorations of a hotel called a Western Ryokan.
+This time, I took pictures of pine decorations at a hotel called a Western Ryokan.

-This is the Marriott Hotel "Sogi" at the Kyobashi Trust Tower.
+This is the Marriott Hotel Sogi at Kyobashi Trust Tower.

 DSC06567 (300x169). jpg

 Pine decoration of Ginza Kokusai Hotel.
-It's a small body.
+It's 'sunboshi'.

 DSC06669 (300x169). jpg

-The pine decoration of the Ginza Grand Hotel is "Sogi".
+The pine decoration of Ginza Grand Hotel is "Sogi".

 DSC06673 (300x169). jpg